 Museum of Art, Architecture, and Technology (MAAT)

 Start your second day at the MAAT, a modern marvel located along the Tagus River.
 This museum contrasts sharply with old cityscape of Lisbon.
 Dive into exhibitions that make you think differently and stroll along the riverside for some peace and calm.
-The ticket costs 11€ – book now!
+The ticket costs 11€ – book in advance!

 LX Factory